-This is Management's Discussion and Analysis ("MD&A") for Visionary Metals Corp. (formerly Visionary Gold Corp.) ("Visionary", or the "Company") and has been prepared based on information known to management as of October 30, 2023.
+This is Management's Discussion and Analysis ("MD&A") for Visionary Metals Corp. (formerly Visionary Gold Corp.) ("Visionary", or the "Company") and has been prepared based on information known to management as of October 22, 2024.
 This MD&A is intended to help the reader understand the consolidated financial statements of Visionary.

-The following information should be read in conjunction with the audited consolidated financial statements as at June 30, 2023 and 2022 and the related notes thereto, prepared in accordance with International Financial Reporting Standards ("IFRS").
-The MD&A provides a review of the performance of the Company for the year ended June 30, 2023.
-Additional information relating to the Company can be found on SEDAR at www.sedar.com.
+The following information should be read in conjunction with the audited consolidated financial statements as at June 30, 2024 and 2023 and the related notes thereto, prepared in accordance with International Financial Reporting Standards ("IFRS").
+The MD&A provides a review of the performance of the Company for the year ended June 30, 2024.
+Additional information relating to the Company can be found on SEDAR+ at www.sedarplus.ca.